How to Enable the Fingerprint Reader in Linux on the Framework Laptop

 Verify Enrolled Finger

 fprintd also provides a utility to verify a previous enrolled fingerprint.
-It accepts the specific finger to verify as a parameter for the -f switch.
+It accepts the specific finger to verify through the parameter -f.

 For example, to verify if the right-index-finger is enrolled correctly, the following command may be run.